COVID-19 UPDATED VISITING POLICY:

 Babies are placed skin to skin with mother immediately after delivery, and we encourage mothers to stay skin-to-skin until the first feeding and as often as possible during the hospital stay.

-As part of WHS Washington Hospital’s family centered maternity care, we encourage rooming-in for you and your baby 24 hours a day.
+As part of WHS Washington Hospital’s family-centered maternity care, we encourage rooming-in for you and your baby 24 hours a day.
 Since typical hospital stays are 1-2 days for a vaginal delivery and 2-3 days for a cesarean delivery, rooming-in allows you to learn how to care for your baby from our expert staff before you go home.
-Rooming-in allows you to learn your baby’s feeding cue’s and be able to feed as soon as your baby is ready for a feeding.
-Rooming in also allows for the mother and baby to be cared for by the same nurse, called “couplet care”, and lets you and your family get to know your baby.
+Rooming-in provides an opportunity for you to learn your baby’s feeding cues and be able to feed as soon as your baby is ready.
+Rooming-in also helps the mother and baby be cared for by the same nurse, called “couplet care,” and lets you and your family get to know your baby.

-Our staff members are available 24 hours a day.
-They are skilled in caring for you and your baby during labor and delivery and your recovery period.
-Even after your discharge from the hospital our staff is available to answer questions by phone.
+Our staff members, who are skilled in caring for you and your baby during labor, delivery and your recovery period, are available 24 hours a day.
+Even after your discharge from the hospital, our staff is available to answer questions by phone.
 Explanations and educational videos are offered to all mothers on a variety of topics, such as breastfeeding, formula preparation and feeding, diapering, bathing, and car seat safety.
 We offer prenatal classes to expectant parents on these subjects as well.
 Additionally, our lactation consultant is available for phone or outpatient consult as needed.

 Access our library of educational videos and other resources for new parents.